Projection[u,v]

 Basic Uses (6)

-Projection of an exact vector onto another:
+Projection of the vector

-Projection of an arbitrary-precision vector onto another:
+Projection of a complex vector onto a subspace:

 General Inner Products (3)